 |66/1||Man City are 66/1 with Bet365 to win the Champions League|

-The response after the interval was emphatic, Yaya Toure levelling from distance before two-time Wembley loser Samir Nasri's first-time shot put City ahead a minute later.
+The response after the interval was emphatic, with Yaya Toure levelling from distance before two-time Wembley loser Samir Nasri's first-time shot put City ahead a minute later.

 Jesus Navas made the closing stages more comfortable with the third to leave Pellegrini delighted, though he appeared to acknowledge that more glory must follow if he is to maintain the faith of his employers.